top of page

 Who Steady Steps is For

-The Steady Steps approach is designed to support children as they learn to navigate thoughts, emotions, and everyday challenges.
+The Steady Steps approach supports children as they learn to navigate thoughts, emotions, and everyday challenges.

-These tools can be used in many settings where children are learning and growing.
+These tools can be used across the environments where children are learning and growing.

 For Parents

-Parents can use Steady Steps to support calm conversations, emotional awareness, and small steps through everyday challenges at home.
+Support calm conversations, emotional awareness, and small steps forward at home.

 For Educators